biopragmatics/oquat/docs/invalids/prefix/cl.md

 ## `tao`: Teleost Anatomy Ontology

-Identifiers for this prefix are given incorrectly correctly in `tao`.
+Identifiers for this prefix are given incorrectly in `tao`.

 | external_xref   |   usages_count | usages                                                                                                                                                                                                                                                             |
 |-----------------|----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|